 There are 22 federally recognized Tribes in Arizona.
 Governor Hobbs and the Arizona Commerce Authority have actively participated in official tribal consultations with all the federally recognized Tribes in Arizona.
-The Arizona Commerce Authority State Broadband Office will provide a Resolution of Consent or other formal demonstration of consent from each Tribal Government's Tribal Council or other governing body, upon whose Tribal Lands the infrastructure will be deployed to NTIA.
-The State Broadband Office will require that the resolution of consent, or any substitute document used at the request of the Tribal Government, be submitted by the applicant at the time of application along with other relevant documents demonstrating that holistic local coordination occurred.
+The Arizona Commerce Authority State Broadband Office will require a Resolution of Consent or other formal demonstration of consent from each Tribal Government's Tribal Council or other governing body, upon whose Tribal Lands the infrastructure will be deployed to NTIA.
+The State Broadband Office will score applications higher if prospective applicants provide letters of support from the respective Tribal Government that indicates support for the project after Final Proposal is approved by NTIA.